Brijal1611/Simple-Calculater/README.md

-# Simple-Calculater
+# Simple-Calculator
-A Simple calculater build With HTML,CSS and Javscript
+A Simple calculator build With HTML,CSS and Javscript